-Canadian Manganese Company Inc. (the "Company" or "Canadian Manganese") has interests in exploration and evaluation properties located in eastern Canada.
+Canadian Manganese Company Inc. (the "Company") has interests in exploration and evaluation properties located in eastern Canada.
 Substantially all of the Company's efforts are devoted to advancing the development of its 100% owned Woodstock manganese project located in the Province of New Brunswick.